 We recommend reading: Words that Heal: Try them!

 - Life is knowing how to maintain balance and being able to refocus your attention, interests, and motivation towards things that enrich your life, not materially, but emotionally.

 - There’s no need to think, “live as if there’s no tomorrow” or “hug your children so hard like it’s the last time you’ll ever see them.”
 We can’t fall victim to these fatalistic thoughts, it’s simply about allowing ourselves to enjoy the present to the maximum extent possible.

 - Any loss is experienced with suffering.
 Even when the separation is necessary, we go through a time of introspection where we heal many of our wounds.
 So, in order to prevent these situations, we need to be prepared.

 - We need to realize that nothing in this life lasts forever.
 We’re brief passengers in a world of uncertainty.

 - Now if existence is something cruel dispensing misfortune, it’s worth taking advantage of what you can control.
 If you love someone, care for them and show them your feelings so that they’ll always be by your side.

 We not talking about just romantic relationships.
-All bonds need care and attention: offer your children your attention, care and respect so that they’ll be there by your side as adults.
+All bonds need care and attention: offer your children your attention, care, and respect so that they’ll be there by your side as adults.

-Do the same with your friends and other family members.
+Learn to appreciate people, especially your friends and other family members.

 If you love someone, appreciate them while you have them.
-Otherwise you may regret it if you lose them or they decide to leave you.
+Otherwise, you may regret it if you lose them or they decide to leave you.